-The tax basis period is the calendar year; however, for business profits, the accounting period will generally be adopted.
+The tax basis period is the calendar year; however, the accounting period will generally be adopted.

 Tax is computed for each tax year based on the income earned in the preceding year (the tax basis period).
 The corporation files an estimate of its income within three months of the end of the accounting period followed by a return of income by 30 November of the tax year, and the tax is assessed by the Comptroller of Income Tax.
 All companies are required to file their tax returns electronically.
 There is no fixed date for the issue of assessments.

 Payment of tax

 Assessed tax is payable within one month after the service of the notice of assessment, whether or not a notice of objection to the assessment has been lodged with the tax authorities.
 Application may be made to the Comptroller to pay estimated tax liabilities on a monthly basis.
 However, the Comptroller is under no obligation to grant such an application.

 Late payment of tax will attract penalties, up to a maximum of 17% of the outstanding tax.

 The IRAS adopts a risk-based approach to identifying compliance risk, with a focus on improving the behaviour of taxpayers who pose a higher risk of non-compliance.
 It also prioritises and tailors specific compliance programmes that aim to identify taxpayers who have made mistakes in their tax returns, create an audit presence in the community to deter non-compliance by other taxpayers, educate taxpayers on their tax obligations and how to comply with these, and identify areas of tax law, policies, and processes where the tax system can be simplified.